JKM Nursing Home Registration in Malaysia

 What JKM Registration Covers

-Jabatan Kebajikan Masyarakat (JKM) — the Department of Social Welfare — is the government body that registers and inspects care centres in Malaysia under the Care Centres Act 1993 (Act 506).
-Any private or NGO facility that provides residential care for 4 or more elderly or disabled persons must register with JKM.
+Jabatan Kebajikan Masyarakat (JKM) — the Department of Social Welfare — registers and inspects care centres under the Care Centres Act 1993 (Act 506).
+Any private or NGO facility caring for 4 or more elderly or disabled people must register with JKM.

-JKM registration confirms that a facility has been inspected and meets minimum welfare standards set by the government.
-These include:
+JKM registration confirms the facility has been inspected and meets minimum welfare standards:

-JKM registration does not require registered nurses on staff, nor does it set clinical standards for nursing care.
-It is a welfare and social care standard, not a medical one.
-This is why the JKM vs MOH distinction matters for families who need nursing care.
+JKM registration does not require registered nurses, nor does it set clinical standards.
+It's a welfare standard, not a medical one.
+That's why the JKM vs MOH distinction matters for families who need nursing care.

 The Law: Care Centres Act 1993 (Act 506)